PeppeL-G/bagawork/docs/src/routes/(default)/documentation/direction/+page.md

 Usually, you don't pass it `true`, but an expression that will evaluate to `true`/`false` depending on what values your app/page variables have.

-To indicate which page the user should come to when this direction is used, call the configuration method `page()`, and pass it the page, e.g.:
+To indicate which page the user should come to when this `Direction` is used, call the configuration method `page()`, and pass it the page, e.g.:

 ```js
 Direction.when(true).page(ThePage)